zamundio/boilerplate-1/datatables/datasource.md

 ## API

-When using an API as data source, you can use `setOffset`, `setTotalRecords` and `setFilteredRecords` to set the Datatable informations.
+When using an API as data source, you can use `setOffset`, `setTotalRecords`, `setFilteredRecords` and `skipPaging` to set the Datatable informations.

 ```php
 use GuzzleHttp\Client;